 Scream (1996)

-These kind of performances don’t get enough credit.
+These kinds of performances don’t get enough credit.
 Aside from acting in a perpetual state of heightened emotion, the entire cast succeeds in making everyone a bonafide suspect.
 They do it with little eye movements, tiny gestures, careful inflections, and of course, the help of a director and a screenwriter who are up there on the high wire with them, balancing the comedy with the terror, direction with mis-direction.
 Composer Marco Beltrami contributes a hell of a finishing touch with his dynamic score, a trend-setter that is at turns crashing and elegiac.

 It’s not hard to parody horror films, especially slasher movies — the genre begs for it (cue Rose McGowan’s garage scene titty hard-on).
 But there’s a lot of love behind the satirical jabs in Scream.
 It’s Craven’s Valentine to the genre and its enthusiastic fans.

-With Skeet Ulrich and Henry Winkler.
+With Henry Winkler.